 App Store rating: 3.9

 Geography is a subject that is more often than not ignored in conventional educational systems.
 The reason is straightforward, young minds cannot comprehend a topography they haven’t seen.
-Today, especially when traveling is constrained and kids cannot go out on field trips, or a beach trip or a hike to a mountain, teaching geography is more difficult than ever.
-Barefoot World Atlas app steps in to make learning geography fun!
+Today, especially when traveling is constrained and kids cannot go out on field trips, beach trips, or a hike to a mountain, teaching geography is more difficult than ever.
+The Barefoot World Atlas app steps in to make learning geography fun!

-The app has a 3D globe where the kids can make a flight, discover the wonderful phenomena across the planet, learn about different countries, people and cultures and test their knowledge via fun quizzes and puzzles.
-The app has great hand-drawn illustrations and high-quality photographs to add to the experience.
+The app has a 3D globe where the kids can make a flight, discover wonderful phenomena across the planet, learn about different countries, people and cultures and test their knowledge via fun quizzes and puzzles.
+The app has great hand-drawn illustrations and high-quality stock photos to add to the experience.

 Ages: 4 and above